KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Integer to bool conversion in fetch param macro.
 * Tweaked: ObjectInit is now also called on spawned start vehicles.
 * Tweaked: Usage of structured text for `diag_log`, so there are no quotes around the messages in the rpt.
+* Tweaked: The save data is now stored as string which can result in ten times less space taken.
 * Fixed: Some CUP presets had free buildable arsenals.
 Thanks to [Eogos](https://github.com/Eogos)
 * Fixed: Wrong boat in CUP USMC Woodland preset.
 Thanks to [Eogos](https://github.com/Eogos)
 * Fixed: Object inits will fire on units not only vehicles.